 Earth Notes: On Electricity Metering vs Minimising CO2 and/or Bills

-So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home (or for a small business for example).
-Partly to save the planet, and to be part of the solution.
+So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home?
+(Or for your small business, maybe.)
+Partly to save the planet, to be part of the solution?

-You are already being efficient and cutting out waste, so you may not have a lot of scope for further reducing demand significantly.
-Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).
+You are already being efficient and cutting out waste.
+You may not have a lot of scope for further reducing demand significantly.
+Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart.
+Or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).

 Is minimising your overall CO2 emissions (for the electricity you use) always the same as minimising the bill that you pay your supplier each month?

 And how does that depend on the payment regime you have for import and export?
 Eg net-metering, feed-in tariff, ROCs/RECs (tradeable green power certificates), time-of-day (or half-hourly) metering, etc, etc.

 Would it be useful to have a system that netted or shifted your power use and could provide backup in the event of a power cut?
 And would such a system save CO2 or money or significant disruption if so?
 The aim is not autarky, simply a little less absolute dependency, and the ability to maximise the CO2-free microgenerated power.